Top

 Debrief after simulation at VASGBI meeting; Actons Hotel, Kinsale, 2009

 When do I get my allocations?
-Trainees will be allocated a course and date in June and December respectively by the CAI.
+SATs will be allocated a course and date in June and December respectively by the CAI.
 The email will contain the following:

 • Adequate notification has been given